-The Internet is there, albeit in its infant stage.
-Connectivity in developing countries is still poorly developed but will certainly and rapidly be improved.
-This prospect makes the application of Internet technology in North-South research networks a realistic, exciting option to bind their members closer together, to enhance information exchange and to improve services.
-The introduction of 'web services' will not be easy, since it requires coordinated change in the information management systems of individual members.
+in North-South research networks a realistic, exciting option to bind their members closer together, to enhance information exchange and to improve services.
+The introduction of "web service" will not be easy, since it requires coordinated change in the information management systems of individual members.
 However, the introduction of such services is highly desirable if only for the reason that it will provide Southern members with a tool that allows them to access and retrieve scientific information available in the North, and to disseminate the results of their scientific work rapidly and independently, without the interference of others.

 Regrettably, many relevant questions related to the good functioning of North-South research networks could not be explored in the context of this paper.
 For instance, could governing bodies, with their inherent politicking, infighting and institutional interest, be disposed of?
-Is there a proven remedy for the 'old boys culture' that prevails in the governance bodies of many research networks and often paralyzes their decision making?
-How could the (reporting) relationship between a network secretary and the managing committee be structured in order to avoid the recurrent situation in which the actions of the former is hampered by the indecisiveness of the latter?
+Is there a proven remedy for the "old boys culture" that prevails in the governance bodies of many research networks and often paralyses their decision-making?
+How could the (reporting) relationship between a network secretary and the managing committee be structured in order to avoid the recurrent situation in which the actions of the former are hampered by the indecisiveness of the latter?
 What key organizational changes need to be made in the information management systems of research institutes to allow for the efficient application of Internet technology and the introduction of web services by North-South research networks?

-Donor funding or no donor funding, governing bodies or no governing bodies, Internet or no Internet, one thing is certain.
-The scientific tradition of sharing mutual information is strong and over the last two centuries has survived many periods during which the free circulation of results of scientific research was suppressed.
+Donor funding or no donor funding, governing bodies or no governing bodies, Internet or no Internet, one thing is certain: the scientific tradition of sharing mutual information is strong and over the last two centuries has survived many periods during which the free circulation of results of scientific research was suppressed.
 Northern and Southern scientists will continue to share the results of their scientific work irrespective of conditions that prevail in their research networks.

+Appendix

-Appendix: Three case studies
+Three case studies